IPS-Eye-White

 "And as I began to speak, the Holy Spirit fell upon them just as He did upon us at the beginning.
 "And I remembered the word of the Lord, how He used to say, 'John baptized with water, but you will be baptized with the Holy Spirit.'
 "Therefore if God gave to them the same gift as He gave to us also after believing in the Lord Jesus Christ, who was I that I could stand in God's way?"
 When they heard this, they quieted down and glorified God, saying, "Well then, God has granted to the Gentiles also the repentance that leads to life."
 (Acts 11:15-18 NASB)

-Note: verse 17 specifically states that those who were saved and baptized were those who believed on the Lord Jesus Christ.”
-Obviously this rules infants and young children out.
+: verse 17 specifically states that those who were saved and baptized were those who believed on the Lord Jesus Christ” which rules infants and young children out.

 The Philippian Jailer And His Household (Acts 16:30-34).